Fairmount Cemetery (Denver)

 Fairmount Cemetery in Denver, Colorado, was founded in 1890 and is Denver's second oldest operating cemetery after Riverside Cemetery.
 It is located in land south-east of the intersection of the major Denver roadways Alameda Ave. and Quebec St. (originally called Hyde Park Avenue).
 The cemetery was designed by German landscape architect Reinhard Schuetze.
-The cemetery was patterned after Mount Auburn Cemetery in Boston.
-The cemetery is 280 acres.
+The cemetery was patterned after Mount Auburn Cemetery in Cambridge and Watertown, Massachusetts.
+The cemetery occupies 280 acre.
 The first year the cemetery opened over 4500 trees and shrubs were planted by Schuetze.
 The cemetery is the largest arboretum in the state.

 The cemetery contains many fine monuments, including works by Robert Garrison, John Paulding, Arnold Ronnebeck, Pompeo Coppini and others.

 The cemetery also contains three structures which have been designated as official historic landmarks by the City of Denver: the Little Ivy Chapel, the Gate Lodge, and the Fairmount Mausoleum.
 The Little Ivy Chapel and the Gate Lodge were both constructed in 1890, the year the cemetery opened, and were designed by architect Henry Ten Eyck Wendell.
 The Fairmount Mausoleum, constructed in 1929 and opened in 1930, was designed by architects Frederick E. Mountjoy and Francis W. Frewan.